 Together we share coping strategies, provide encouragement, comfort and advice from people with common experiences.
 For more information contact Margo at (801)455-6089 or Utah@efa.org.

-August 23, 2018 – Epilepsy Group for Teens, 7 – 8:30 p.m.
-Meets the 4th Thursday monthly at the West Jordan Library, 8030 S. 1825 W., West Jordan, UT.
+August 22, 2019 – West Jordan Epilepsy Group for Teens, meets at 7 – 8:30 p.m. on the 4th Thursday at the West Jordan Library, 8030 S. 1825 W., West Jordan, UT.
+Come and enjoy an activity and meet other teens with epilepsy.
 There are two teachers overseeing this group.
-Come to enjoy an activity and meet other teens with epilepsy.

 http://www.caregiver.org (online webinars for caregivers)